DJIBOUTI

 Day 1.
 Djibouti City: 1-2 nights stay when you come in and out plus 1-2 hrs walking around is more than enough.

 Day 2.
 Moucha island.
-Beaches, swimming, mediocre to poor snorkelling, no whale sharks here.
+Beaches, swimming, mediocre to poor snorkelling, and no whale sharks here.

 Day 4/5.
 1 night / 1.5-2 days Lake Abbeh, Lake Asaal

 Lake Abbe 1 night at Lake Abbeh campsite.
-The sunset and sunrise hikes are highlights with a surreal alien landscape.
+The sunset and sunrise hikes are highlighted by a surreal alien landscape.

 Day 6.
 Drive north to Obock near Eritrea and beyond to the coastal desert.
 Visit three mangroves with a boat tour to see many birds.
 On the way back the Obock lighthouse, the town and Tadjourah again.